TomasFalchini/TomasFalchini/README.md

 ## ⚙️ Tech skills:

-### I had worked with the PERN and MERN Stack.
+### I have worked with the PERN and MERN Stack.
 Also, I have used some of the most demanded technologies, like Firebase, Google Cloud, GoogleMapsAPI, Redux, Sequelize, Jest, Jazmine, Sass, Less, and more.
 <br>
 <div align="center">
  <a href="https://skillicons.dev">